www.kevinrdshepherd.info

 Furthermore, “widespread local negative perceptions of the Findhorn Foundation were reported to Dr. Winifred Ewing [MSP], who was a parliamentary representative for Moray for 29 years until her final retirement in May 2003.”
 In 2002, Dr. Ewing alerted three other parliamentarians who were billed to speak at Foundation conferences.
 She informed them that the true state of affairs included financial irregularities, exploitive prices, extensive deceit and manipulation, and the dangerous ongoing therapy known as Holotropic Breathwork.

 Those three politicians then decided not to attend the conferences.
 Their identities were Rhona Brankin MSP, Michael Meacher MP, and Mo Mowlam MP.
-Greenaway adds that Dr. Ewing never changed her mind about the organisation under discussion, and she was still writing on that subject in 2006, admiring the perseverance of a critic like himself.
+Greenaway adds that Dr. Ewing never changed her mind about the organisation under discussion.
+She was still writing on that subject in 2006, admiring the perseverance of a critic like himself.

 This defiance of medical warnings continued until 2005, after which renewed official concern acted as a deterrent.
 The key HB presenter was Craig Gibsone.
-Yet discrepantly, he and his wife have been described as “the leading link throughout between the Findhorn Foundation and the UN, mostly via Dr. Pierre Weil in Brazil” (Greenaway epistle cited).
+Discrepantly however, he and his wife were described as “the leading link throughout between the Findhorn Foundation and the UN, mostly via Dr. Pierre Weil in Brazil” (Greenaway epistle cited).
 The anomalies and lunacies of this situation have been obvious to critics.
+Pierre Weil gained the reputation of an eccentric new age innovator remote from medical science; he founded the Holistic University, which does not represent mainsteam education.

 Greenaway dates to circa 1996 the Foundation process of revamping into smaller units.
 The trend of apparently independent projects “disguises connections with the parent body, and makes it easier for Foundation connected concerns to successfully apply for Scottish Executive or EU grant aid or Lottery money” (epistle cited).
 This trend has been described as an economic deception.